 One of my favorite walks to do in NYC is the Lower East Side (Manhattan) to Williamsburg (Brooklyn) via the Williamsburg Bridge.
 No subway or car is required, allowing you to really feel the beat of the city.
 Additionally, while I do take plenty of guests across the Brooklyn Bridge on my private photo safaris, I’m partial to the Williamsburg Bridge as it’s less crowded and more edgy with lots of graffiti and steel.

-Hey New York locals and visitors: don’t miss a private photo safari, including a custom itinerary and professional photos of the group to keep.
+Hey New York locals and visitors!
+Don’t miss taking my Private Photo Journey, including a custom itinerary and professional photos of your group to keep.
 Plus, you get to hang out with me, so pretty much a win-win 🙂

 The Lower East Side